Butch Cassidy & The Outlaw Trail: History in River Rafting Country

 Whatever might have happened, it’s remarkable indeed that a rafting trip into a remote corner of the American West can transport you back a century, to a place and a time when only outlaws traveled in these parts.

-This essay was originally created for the OARS Adventures catalog.
+This essay was originally published in 2012 and appeared in the OARS Adventures catalog.
 For more compelling stories from other renowned writers, request a copy of our most recent edition today!

 Sign up for Our Newsletter